andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 ---

 ## Introduction
-If you’ve created web applications with relational databases before, using ORMs like Active Record, part of Ruby on Rails, you've likely dealt with performance problems in your database layer once you've reached a certain size of data and query volume.
+If you’ve created web apps with relational databases and ORMs like Active Record (part of Ruby on Rails), you've probably experienced database performance problems after a certain size of data and query volume.

-In this post, we're going to look at a specific type of problematic query pattern.
+In this post, we're going to look at a specific type of problematic query pattern that's somewhat common.

-For queries with "IN clauses", as data sizes grow, and their list of values gets big, these queries tend to perform very poorly, causing user experience problems or even partial outages in extreme cases.
+This pattern includes "IN clauses" with big list of values.
+As data grows, the length of the list of values will grow.
+These queries tend to perform poorly for big lists, causing user experience problems or even partial outages.

-We'll dig into the specific details of how these are constructed and why, how you might be creating them now, and how you can fix them.
+We'll dig into how this pattern is constructed, why the performance of it is poor, and explore some alternatives that you can use in your projects.

 ## `IN` clauses with a big list of values
 The technical term for values are a *parenthesized list of scalar expressions*.